How to set up a program for talented students

 This video gives program developers interventions to support that development process.
 It contains practical tips and methods for having constructive meetings.

-This video is relevant for lecturers, educational developers and educational managers that want to understand the dynamics and tips and tricks for developing an honours talent program.
-It can also be of interest to students that follow an honours talent program, that want to understand the meaning behind certain elements of the program they are following.
+This video is relevant for lecturers, educational developers and educational managers that want to understand the dynamics and tips and tricks for developing an honors talent program.
+It can also be of interest to students that follow an honors talent program that want to understand the meaning behind certain elements of the program they are following.

 The video walks the viewer through different interactions, interventions and dynamics in creating a program for talented individuals.
 Of particular interest for developers of a talent program should be the lean coffee method and pizza sessions.
 These are laid out in the video and explained with a voice over, while seeing the developers in the process of applying the methods to the development of a talent program.